ManuelEnoh/Automated-Market-Risk-Monitor-NVIDIA-vs-Gold-/README.md

 # Automated-Market-Risk-Monitor-NVIDIA-vs-Gold-
-In a market dominated by AI hype, I buil an end-to-end data pipeline to quantify the real risk of high-growth assets.
+In a market dominated by AI hype, I built an end-to-end data pipeline to quantify the real risk of high-growth assets.
 The goal: scientifically compare the volatility of NVIDIA (AI Tech) against Gold (Safe Haven) and the S&P 500.

 ## English version below !!